cactus-compute/.github/profile/README.md

 - Swift/Objective-C for iOS
 - C/C++ for core builds

-We are redefigning on-device AI with the following features:
+We are redefining on-device AI with the following features:

 - Model Context Protocol (MCP)
 - Private phone tool use (camera control, gallery search, mail handling etc.)